Teaching & fellowships

 An endowment for a fellowship means that there will always be a ring-fenced fund to guarantee teaching in that subject – which ensures that the college can provide its unique educational experience for generations to come.

 What do Fellows do when they’re not teaching students?

 All tutors at Hertford are engaged in research.
-It is because tutors are the forefront of investigation into their subjects that the tutorial system is so precious.
-It means that undergraduates get the benefit of the insights from those who are leading their disciplines.
+When you have tutors who are the forefront of investigation into their subjects, undergraduates get the benefit of learning from the people who are leading their disciplines.
 However the connection between research and teaching is under threat.
 Financial pressures mean that some UK universities now advertise ‘teach-only’ contracts.
 Meanwhile, the expectation that Higher Education institutions should constantly attract more grant income means that leading researchers must devote less time to teaching, which is increasingly delegated to postgraduates.
 At Hertford we are determined to resist these pressures.

 Hertford supports fellows as researchers as well as tutors.
 For every seven terms in post, fellows are entitled to one term of research leave.
 Fellows are encouraged to present new work at conferences and participate in fieldwork; financial support is available for equipment or specialist literature.
 All of this is valuable in itself but it also enables Hertford academics to preserve a vital research virtue – autonomy.
 Research funding is available from other sources but it this often comes with strings attached.
 It may mean accepting another’s agenda concerning the direction of research, or an expectation of a quick return on investment.
 It is also vital that some space be left for independent, sometimes even maverick, researchers to set their own goals, to explore unproven theories or unrecognised topics.
 A fellowship at Hertford allows this freedom.